SigmaHQ/sigma-specification/Sigma_1_0_2.md

 **Attribute**: modified

-Date of the *last* modification of the rule.
+*Last* modification date of the rule.
 Use the format YYYY/MM/DD
 Reasons to change the modified date:
 * changed title
 * changed detection section